 Angular Developer Roadmap

-• This roadmap is up to date as of April 2026
+• This roadmap is up to date as of May 2026

-• Developed by Ryan Hall
+• Developed by Ryan Hall, Angular Specialist, 14 years of experience

 • Final outcome: ability to design, build, test, and deploy production-ready Angular applications